pacificpelican/gallery4/djmblogGuide.md

 --The user level required to do a range of task is set at a number; however these numbers can easily be changed in the config.php file where they are set as constants for use throughout the app
 --Passwords can be reset using this URL, provided the user entering in the URL is a store admin: http://example.com/accounts/password_reset(username)

-Store
---tax rate is taken from the tax_rate table, which should only have 1 entry, and is applied to store purchases if the user is in Washington state
---store admin can be done by users with level 10 or higher at /store/admin --if a user has the level required for store admin, then they can add or remove items (links to the store admin page should show up on their /account page) and change prices

-Stocks
---users can look up stock quotes at /quote or /stock or /stock/quote and it uses a 3rd party API

 Files
 --files can be uploaded using the Dropboxs controller.
 The UI for uploading can be found at /files/upload and the files of a particular logged-in user are listed at /files